NwekeChidi/SmartGate/docs/domain-model.md

 ## Domain Exceptions

-- `ActivitiesRequiredException`: No activities provided
+- `ActivitiesRequiredException`: "At least one activity is required."
-- `InvalidStatusTransitionException`: Invalid state transition attempted
-- `CompletedIsTerminalException`: Attempt to modify completed visit
+- `InvalidStatusTransitionException`: "Transition from {from} to {to} is not allowed."
+- `CompletedIsTerminalException`: "Visit is already Completed and cannot be changed."
 - `InvalidDriverIdException`: Driver ID format violation
+- `InvalidIdentifierException`: "Please provide a valid {field}."
+- `InvalidIdentifierLengthException`: "{field} must be exactly {requiredLength} characters long."
-- `MaxLengthExceededException`: Field exceeds maximum length
+- `MaxLengthExceededException`: "{field} exceeds the allowed maximum length of {max}."
-- `NullReferenceInAggregateException`: Required field is null
+- `NullReferenceInAggregateException`: "{field} cannot be null."
-- `UnitNumberMustStartWithDFDSException`: Unit number format violation
+- `UnitNumberMustStartWithDFDSException`: "UnitNumber must start with 'DFDS'."

 ## Aggregate Boundaries
 - **Visit** is the aggregate root containing: